GabrielDamian/real-estate-app/README.md

 # Messenger App React

-Real time messenger application where you can add friends based on user id, customize profile picture, see who's active right now and talk with other users using a live chat.
+Real market app where you can buy and sell properties based on specific criteria.
+Each announcement have a dedicated page with detailed description and map feature.
 HomePage

 ![DHCP FSM](https://github.com/GabrielDamian/portfolio/blob/main/src/images/global_Wiki_github/real-estate/1.png)

 HomePage Search Results